 Category Archives: LMB News

-Frances Arnold will give the 2019 Francis Crick Lecture on Thursday 18th July at 4.00pm in the LMB’s Max Perutz Lecture Theatre.
-The title of the lecture is ‘Innovation by evolution: bringing new chemistry to life’.
+Brenda Schulman will deliver the 2019 John Kendrew Lecture: ‘How a ubiquitin-like protein brings ubiquitylation to life’ on Thursday 3rd October at 10.30am in the LMB’s Max Perutz Lecture Theatre.
 The event is open to anyone in the local area who is interested in attending.